Atracsys/SlicerAstmPhantomTest/README.md

 ![RotationAxes](/readme_img/rotation_axes_light.svg#gh-light-mode-only)
 ![RotationAxes](/readme_img/rotation_axes_dark.svg#gh-dark-mode-only)

-6. <a name="tbCustomSTL"></a>*I imported my own 3D models in STL format for the phantom, the pointer or tracker, and it shows in the wrong orientation in the 3D scene.*
+6. <a name="tbCustomSTL"></a>*I imported my own 3D models in STL format for the phantom, the pointer and/or tracker, and they are misoriented in the 3D scene.*
    - Slicer uses the [RAS convention](http://www.grahamwideman.com/gw/brain/orientation/orientterms.htm) for axes, which differs from the typical X,Y,Z spatial axes.
 For a correct interpretation of the STL file, it must be edited (e.g, using Notepad) and its first line shall include `SPACE=RAS`.
 For example, the first few lines of the STL can be:
    ```
    solid SPACE=RAS